OXID-eSales/vat_tbe_services/README.md

 * **composer require oxid-esales/evat-module:^2.0** to install the released version compatible with OXID eShop RC2
 * **composer require oxid-esales/evat-module:dev-master** to install the latest unreleased version from github

+## Bugs and Issues

+If you experience any bugs or issues, please report them in the section **Module eVAT** of https://bugs.oxid-esales.com.

 ## License

 Licensing of the software product depends on the shop edition used.